Sekondi Hasaacas F.C.: Sekondi Hasaacas brand

 Sekondi Hasaacas Football Club in June 2003 added to its file an academy and, for the first time in history, a ladies' team, the Hasaacas Ladies Football Club.

 The academy was divided by age into division for under-12, -14 and -17 years, to help nurture young talents.

 Later in 2009, the talented group of under-17 players was promoted to the Malavands Football Club, the reserve side of the mainstream Hasaacas Football Club to participate in the Division Three League.

 The Malavands team qualified that same year to play in the Division Two league for the 2010 season, and have proved to be formidable in the 2nd division.

 Thus, HASMAL represents the total Secondi Hasaacas family, the mainstream team, the ladies' team, Malavands and the Hasaacas Academy.

 Daniel Egyin served as club captain in the 2016 Ghanaian Premier League season.

 Emblem

-The bright green, white and red flag of the club and the ball-headed giant logo is very appealing to the large bands of fans and supporters of the club.
+The bright green, white and red flag of the club and the ball-headed giant logo appeal to the bands of fans and supporters of the club.